 Apart from this, the NBDSA's guidelines state that, "News broadcasters must not broadcast any form of 'hate speech' or other obnoxious content that may lead to incitement of violence or promote public unrest or disorder as election campaigning based on communal or caste factors is prohibited under Election Rules.
 News broadcasters should strictly avoid reports which tend to promote feelings of enmity or hatred among people, on the ground of religion, race, caste, community, region or language."
-The channel has acted in complete violation of this directive as well as Code of Ethics & Broadcasting Standards issued by the NBDSA and and certain specific guidelines relating to conducting debates on TV news channels.
+The channel has acted in complete violation of this directive as well as Code of Ethics & Broadcasting Standards issued by the NBDSA and certain specific guidelines relating to conducting debates on TV news channels.
 It further amounts to certain offences related to hate speech, misinformation and promoting enmity under the Indian Penal Code.

-As such, in view of the elaborate and detailed complaint made herein above, we expect your channel to take responsibility of the grievances raised herein and act upon the same responsibly.
-It is pertinent to note that throughout this 30 minute segment, the channel was trying to goad a biased narrative on an ongoing case.
+It is pertinent to note that throughout this 30-minute segment, the channel was trying to goad a biased narrative on an ongoing case.
 Attempts were also made by the channel to pit participants of two separate communities against each other.

-With your vast viewership, this prejudicial view has already reached large sections of the people through the TV channel and also through your social media platforms including YouTube, Twitter and Facebook.
+With the vast viewership of the channel, it can be presumed that this prejudicial view has already reached large sections of the people through the TV channel and also through the social media platforms including YouTube, Twitter and Facebook.